Why Am I Sore?

 After your massage that same day, there are some easy, pleasant things you can do to help prevent some of the next-day soreness:

-• Be purposeful about your water intake, both before and after your appointment.
+Be purposeful about your water intake, both before and after your appointment.
 As mentioned above, hydrated muscles are more flexible.
-Also, there are some strongly held beliefs that drinking water after a massage can help to flush away the toxins released by massage.
+Also, some strongly held beliefs drinking water after a massage can help to flush away the toxins released by massage.
 Staying hydrated is never a bad idea, and before or after a massage session is no different.

 While having tender muscles is not exactly enjoyable, it is a natural, normal part of the journey of health and well-being that comes with taking care of yourself by receiving massages.
 As your body becomes accustomed to regular massages, you’ll experience the next-day soreness less frequently, making the experience that much more pleasurable.
 If you are looking for a wonderful massage.
 Please contact us if you have any questions.